Tutoring and group study sessions

 The Academic Learning Centre offers free Supplemental Instruction (SI) in historically difficult classes.
 SI provides students an opportunity to work together in a group study environment.

-SI study sessions will start on January 16 in the winter.
+SI study sessions will resume in September 2025 for the Fall term.
 Information about accessing the study groups will be provided in your classes and through course UM Learn pages.

 CHEMISTRY 1100